0

 You may want to read:

-• The Lord will change you (Ephesians 2:8).
+1. The Lord will change you (Ephesians 2:8).

-• The Bible will change you (2 Timothy 3:16).
+2. The Bible will change you (2 Timothy 3:16).

-• You must do something to change (Philippians 2:12).
+3. You must do something to change (Philippians 2:12).

-• Other people will help you to change (2 Samuel 12:1).
+4. Other people will help you to change (2 Samuel 12:1).

-• Situations will change you (Genesis 50:20).
+5. Situations will change you (Genesis 50:20).

-Our argument should not be about how one is better than the other but about how all of them are needful, and each one serves a unique role in the overall transformation of any person.
+All five ways should be part of any Christian’s change process.
+The neglect of any one of them will hinder a person’s maturation-into-Christlikeness process.
+My point is not about how one is better than the other but about how all of them are essential, and each one serves a unique role in the overall transformation of any person.
 It is similar to Paul’s discussion about the different gifts within the body of Christ (1 Corinthians 12:12-26).
-All the parts of the body are needed, and it would not be helpful to speak more of one as better or to the neglect of the other.
+All the parts of the body are needed, and it is not helpful to speak more of one to the neglect of the other.
+It depends on the need of the moment and the specific situation a person is going through, which determines how we use each component of the change process.

 Rick's Books on Amazon

 Back to my question: what is better to have, the Bible or a mentor?
-You see this healthy synchronization between the essentialness of the Bible and a mentor in the New Testament.
+You see this biblical synchronization between the essentialness of the Bible and a mentor in the New Testament.
 Here are a few examples:

 Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you.
-And behold, I am with you always, to the end of the age (Matthew 28:19-20).”
+And behold, I am with you always, to the end of the age (Matthew 28:19-20).

 But how are they to call on him in whom they have not believed?
 And how are they to believe in him of whom they have never heard?
 And how are they to hear without someone preaching?
 And how are they to preach unless they are sent?
-As it is written, “How beautiful are the feet of those who preach the good news (Romans 10:14-15)!”
+As it is written, “How beautiful are the feet of those who preach the good news!”
+(Romans 10:14-15).

 So Philip ran to him and heard him reading Isaiah the prophet and asked, “Do you understand what you are reading?”
-And he said, “How can I, unless someone guides me?”
+And he said, “How can I unless someone guides me?”
 And he invited Philip to come up and sit with him (Acts 8:30-31).

-For more examples of the primacy of the human community mentoring each other, read all the “One Another” passages from the New Testament.
-The Bible does not make a case for Bible exclusivity in the sanctification process but calls for a more comprehensive way to think about sanctification, which requires a healthy (biblical) view of the Bible as well as how we all engage each other (koinonia).
+For more examples of the primacy of the community of humanity mentoring each other, read all the “one another” passages from the New Testament.
+The Bible does not make a case for Bible exclusivity in the sanctification process but calls for a more comprehensive way to think about our sanctification, which requires a healthy (biblical) view of the Bible as well as how we engage each other (koinonia).
+Christians do not separate sola Scripture from mentoring or the other three essential elements in the change process: the Lord, the person, and the situation.
+Every Timothy needs a Paul, plus a thorough understanding of the Lord’s Word.

-Community Contexts for Change
+Community Contexts

-• Corporate meetings
+1. Corporate meetings

-• Small group meetings
+2. Small group meetings

-• Couple meetings
+3. Couple meetings

-• Personal meetings
+4. Personal meetings

 Small Group Contexts 01